What Are Top Risks The World And Society Are Facing?

-What are the world’s top 10 risks for 2019?
-One of the first lines of the World Economic Forum’s 2019 Global Risks Report sets the mood straight away.
+What are the world’s top 10 risks?
+One of the first lines of the World Economic Forum’s Global Risks Report sets the mood straight away.
 They ask the question “is the world sleepwalking into a crisis?”
 The following ideas aren’t very enthusiastic either.
 The authors say global risks are intensifying but the collective will to fight them is out of sight.
 Let’s take a closer look.

 There are 5 categories of risks: economic, environmental, geopolitical, societal and technological.
 And there are 2 different frameworks under which each risk is assessed: likelihood and impact.
 This means these 5 risks categories get to be ranked twice, depending on how likely they might turn into reality and how impactful they’d be.

 As we can tell by the picture above, the top 3 risks in terms of likelihood are related to environmental threats.
 Extreme weather events, failure of climate-change mitigation and maladaptation and natural disasters are most probably the challenges the world will face in 2019.
 Yet, man-made environmental disasters and biodiversity loss and ecosystem collapse are also environmental risks that all together, make up for half of 2019’s top risks.
 By their turn, technological and societal risks are both even with 2 positions each.
 And while economic risks seem to be mainly about asset bubbles in a major economy, there are geopolitical risks likely to happen in this year.

 Still, the probability is one thing but when we speak of impact, regardless of it, results get a little different.
 The 5 previous environmental risks still make up the top 10 (although they’re different positions).
 The main surprise (or not) is really the first and most impactful risk the world can face: weapons of mass destruction.
 As well, the spread of infectious diseases gets a spotlight too when the impact is on the line.
 But let’s take a wider look at what’s shaping these results, from a likelihood perspective.